When people hear the term “holistic,” they typically think about alternative medicine.

 Holistic Dog Care 101: The Evidence-based Guide

-After many controversies from the pet food industry in recent years, more pet food companies are focusing on manufacturing natural dog foods and natural dog treats using less additives and more high quality ingredients.
+After many controversies from the pet food industry in recent years, more pet food companies are focusing on manufacturing natural dog foods and natural dog treats using fewer additives and more high-quality ingredients.

 Organic dog foods and treats

-Again, “Organic” label on pet foods by itself does not equate to being the best food for the dog, but it is a great indication of a very high quality product.
-As an example, here’s a list of some of the best organic dog treats and top USDA certified dog foods – all of these have been highly praised by vets.
+Again, the “Organic” label on pet foods by itself does not equate to being the best food for the dog, but it is a great indication of a very high-quality product.

 Alternative dog healthcare

 Alternative dog healthcare approaches veer away from the regular drug-based methods.